Performance promise

 Content growth after launch

 A site at 1.5s LCP on launch day drifts to 3s+ after 80 blog posts, 40 photos, and 2 new plugins added without review.
-Care plans police this; otherwise numbers degrade.
+Maintenance plans police this; otherwise numbers degrade.

 - 06